Other Names: Mutamycin®

 About This Drug

-Mitomycin is a drug used to treat cancer.
-This drug is given in the vein (IV).
+Mitomycin is used to treat cancer.
+It is given in the vein (IV).

 - Decreased appetite (decreased hunger)